Strategy

 At the end of year 5 the operators (General Partners) would sell the asset/property and distribute proceeds from the sale to the investors (Limited Partners), equaling $90,000.

-With the Preferred Return structure in this investment, the investors (Limited Partners) must received their preferred return (7%) before there is any distribution of annual cash flow or refinance or sales proceeds to the operator (General Partner).
+With the Preferred Return structure in this investment, the investors (Limited Partners) must receive their preferred return of 7% before there is any distribution of annual cash flow or refinance/sales proceeds to the operator (General Partner).